LuxuSam/PhysicalButton/extras/physicalbutton.md

   * Gcode:
     * You can input any GCODE

+### ⚠️ Use at your own risk ⚠️
+  I am not accountable for any damages made to your printer/raspberry pi when using this plugin (e.g. wrong wiring of buttons, GCODE commands that you send with the buttons to your printer, ...).

 ## Get Help / Feature request

 If you encounter problems using the plugin or if you have an idea for a new feature please use the [issue tracker](https://github.com/LuxuSam/PhysicalButton/issues)